-Halo has long been Microsoft’s killer IP, and one of those franchises that acts as an incentive for people to upgrade their existing Xbox console.
-The series has had its ups and downs over the years, especially with Halo 5 proving to be a major disappointment for anyone who has a stake in the single-player campaign.
-Halo 6 will hopefully be a return to form, and remind people why Halo has been so highly regarded in the past.
+The Halo series has had its ups and downs over the years; the latest, Halo 5, was a major disappointment for anyone who loved the series' single-player campaigns.
+But Halo Infinite could hopefully be a return to form, reminding people why the games have been so highly regarded in the past.

 Cut to the chase

 - What is it?
 The sixth game in the main Halo series

 - When’s it out?
 "Holiday 2020" (So between October and December 2020)

 - What can I play it on?
 Xbox One, PC and Xbox Series X